VPP Frequently Asked Questions

 5. What are the next steps after I’ve submitted a VPP application?

 Upon receipt of the VPP application, NABP staff will contact applicants if there are questions regarding the application or if additional information is needed from the applicant.
 Once a VPP application is received and payment is processed, NABP will begin the review process.
 This includes a full review of the application to determine completeness, and verifying the pharmacy’s licensure information and history, including disciplinary actions and inspection history, as well as the licensure information of key personnel linked to the pharmacy.
-If a pharmacy e-Profile does not exist, one will be created.
 Once the application is deemed complete, NABP will also schedule an unannounced VPP inspection if a qualified inspection does not already exist.*

 *NABP is working with the member boards of pharmacy to further define and finalize the criteria for an inspection to be determined as “qualified” for the purposes of VPP.